 - Always check the URL to make sure you’re on the real Uniswap (or whichever DeFi platform).
-The URL should always start with “https,” and it should have a lock icon at the front.
+In your browser, the URL should always start with “https” (‘s’ for secure), and it should have a lock icon at the front.
 It’s not as hard as you’d think to create a fake copy of a website that looks real, and one of the only ways you might be able to tell for sure is by checking the URL.

 Risk #2: Bugs and hacks—the smart contracts governing these platforms are all programmed by fallible humans.

 - DeFi platforms are frequently targeted by hackers.
 Over $1B has been stolen by hackers from DeFi platforms in 2021 alone.
 I don’t want to scare you away from DeFi, but I do want to balance out all the YouTube videos telling you how “easy” it is to get rich here.
 I’ll go over some important safety precautions in my next few posts on investing.

 - The teams behind the best DeFi platforms tend to be very good at finding bugs and fixing them quickly.
 But, it’s always possible that a catastrophic bug will be discovered that gives hackers a way in.
 That’s why many of these platforms offer bug bounties—monetary rewards for people who discover bugs and report them.